 The height of Shaltar Peak is given as 5982m on the commonly used Swiss map.
-However I have noticed that heights of smaller peaks on the map are sometimes overstated and it didn’t seem that high.
-Google Earth gives the height as 5723m.
+However the Soviet 1:100,000 map gives a height of 5730m and Google Earth 5726m.

 The first ascent of Shaltar Peak was by a British expedition in 1988, climbing the east side of the mountain from the Barpu Glacier.

-Pete Thompson and Kees Dykwell made the second ascent in July 1989, climbing a new route on the north ridge.
+Pete Thompson and Kees Dykwell made the second ascent in July 1989, climbing a new route up the north ridge.

 The nearest international airport is Islamabad.
 PIA flies daily from Islamabad to Gilgit, the biggest town in the Northern Areas.
 The flights are sometimes cancelled at short notice due to bad weather.